FiezDev/Phoenix_V2/README.md

 ## Installation

-at root create you environment with
+at root create your environment with
 ```bash
 virtualenv [envname]
 ```